mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 # Introduction

-This chapter provides an ntroduction to the field of research and briefly describes problems addressed in this thesis.
+This chapter provides an introduction to the field of research and briefly describes problems addressed in this thesis.
 Later on the thesis goals are formulated.

+TODO: tu napisac o aspektach sterowania i ... w zlozonych systemach

-## TANGO Control System
+## Visualization and control functionality in TANGO Control System

 Control of the expensive and sensitive hardware components in large installations like scientific facilities may be a challenging task.
 In order to